 Here are some common steps you can follow to become a construction worker in Australia:

 Step 1: Get Certified

-Working in the construction sector requires a high level of ability, and you may always need some certification to get hired.
+Working in the construction sector requires a high level of ability.
+You may always need some certification to get hired.
 Qualifications vary depending on the type of profession you wish to enter; however, all the qualifications available in Australia incorporate onsite training.

-You can consider taking up a Certificate I in Construction (CPC10111), Certificate II in Construction (CPC20112), or a Certificate III in Civil Construction (RII30915).
+Consider taking up a Certificate I in Construction, Certificate II in Construction, or Certificate III in Civil Construction.
 A construction worker course will develop your skills and help you learn the basic construction principles.

-You may also have to go through additional training to get a license to operate heavy machinery, such as excavators, skid steer loaders, rollers, backhoes.
+You may also have to undergo additional training to get a license to operate heavy machinery, such as excavators, skid steer loaders, rollers, and backhoes.
 You can get this training by attending short courses through a registered training provider (RTO).